polydawn/rosetta/README.md

 Alpha.
 As with anything computerful, use at your own risk.

+The core pathway -- encrypt and decrypt piping stdin/stdout -- is available.
-Most of the CLI is still coming.
+More convenient CLI options are still coming.
 Hang on.

 - Ciphers suites:
   - [nacl](https://godoc.org/golang.org/x/crypto/nacl/secretbox): ☑ supported.